Support attention with sensory circuits

 If you have multiple children in your group, you may need to give them individual plans within the circuit.
 Children who need to get organised typically need more structure, so they might have to count their movements.
 Those with low arousal might need to do faster movement for longer.
 If the child needs to calm down, they might avoid the faster movements.

 Overall, the goal of the sensory circuit is that the pupil will be more ready to attend and focus on their lesson.
-It is your job to tailor the circuits so that they achieve this goal.
+Your job to tailor the circuits so that they achieve this goal.

 children stretching on mats sensory circuit